Second Opinions in the US - Are They Equal?

 The big question is what makes Medebound HEALTH different from other hospitals and institutions that offer second opinion services.
 The answer resides within the three factors that we mentioned above:

-Medebound offers international patients many hospitals and doctors to choose from.
+Medebound HEALTH offers international patients many hospitals and doctors to choose from.
 You can do your own research to decide which physician suits your case the most.
 Of course, we will help you through these steps.
 We will ensure that you get a second opinion from experienced physicians who specialize in fields relevant to your condition.
 Remember that Medebound HEALTH does not work with a single hospital.
 We closely collaborate with physicians from many elite institutions all across the US.

 In addition to the written second opinion with your physician, Medebound HEALTH has the capacity and know-how to set up video second opinions to make your consultation more interactive and productive.
 We offer named patient services for specific medications.
 In other words, we will work together to help you obtain the treatments in your own hands.